Eastern Water Dragon Fact File

 Appearance

 The body of an eastern water dragon is covered with scales that are typically colored brown in females and juveniles and yellowish-brown in males.
 On the legs they have black scales with pale spots.
 These legs are long with claws to assist in climbing.
 White scales cover the face and cheeks.
 They have small black lines across the top of the body.
-The underside is typically a pale brown though some have crimson red on the chest.
+The underside is a pale brown in females.
+Males have a crimson red belly which is most evident during the breeding season.
 Running back from the eye is a broad black stripe.

 Running along the back and the head is a crest of spines.
 These are tallest on the head getting shorter as they run down the body.